MHF0/Penetration-Testing/W01D02 Virtual Lab Setup.md

 ### Createing TryHackMe Account

-We will go to this [https://tryhackme.com](https://tryhackme.com).
+We will go to [https://tryhackme.com](https://tryhackme.com).
 And click to Join Now to create new account.

 ### Kali Linux Installtion
 - Go to [https://www.kali.org](https://www.kali.org) and click in Download